-(i) the area occupied by any buildings or structures necessary for education or research must not exceed 100 m^2 for each parcel.
+(i) the area occupied by any buildings or structures necessary for education or research must not exceed 100 m for each parcel.

-(b) Production of Biological Integrated Pest Management Products the area occupied by any buildings or structures necessary for the production or development must not exceed 300 m2 for each parcel.
-Part 1 Administration
+(b) Production of Biological Integrated Pest Management Products the area occupied by any buildings or structures necessary for the production or development must not exceed 300 m for each parcel.